CSS: Text Flow Around Image

 Text Flow Around Image Example

-<div id="box29960"> <img id="imgfloat23699" src="i/tile_B.png" alt="tile B" width="128" height="128" /> <div> The Time Traveller (for so it will be convenient to speak of him) was expounding a recondite matter to us… </div> </div>
+<div id="zPQTS"> <img id="float-x3c4p" src="i/tile_B.png" alt="tile B" width="128" height="128" /> <div> The Time Traveller (for so it will be convenient to speak of him) was expounding a recondite matter to us… </div> </div>

-can have a value of left
+The float can have a value of left or right.

 When it's left, it aligns to the left.